 We aim to provide a range of training through the year to help you and your church with creation care mission and ministry.
 You can find more information about courses, book on events and browse resources on the Diocesan Learning Platform.

 Where is God in all this?
 Meeting monthly across the Diocese to share opinions and views.

-In this session the focus will be: Part Three: A Vision for the Future and How to Rewild the World: our greatest opportunity.
 The link will be emailed to interested participants the day before the meeting.
 Please register your interest to cajack1 [at] gmail.com (Christine Jack).

 An opportunity to be equipped to deliver an effective creation care ministry in your parish.
 It will enable you to make a positive impact on the environment and in your local community, draw up a zero carbon action plan and progress towards an Eco Church award.

 This course is designed for anyone in parish ministry who would like to see creation care embedded in the life of their church.
 You are welcome to attend if you are a member of the congregation or if you have particular role for example Parish Environment Officer, PCC member, Clergy, Reader, Churchwarden or Treasurer.

 Participants will be required to join the Diocesan Learning Platform (Moodle) to access course materials and the class discussion forum.
 Please note, the course involves 2-3 hours preparation/follow up tasks each week, so please consider this prior to signing up.

 7pm-9pm Thursdays – 4th Nov, 11th Nov, 18th Nov, 25th Nov, 2nd Dec, 9th Dec and 16th Dec.

 Click here for more information.
 Please email charlie.scott [at] leeds.anglican.org to register your interest.